DustyDave961/stairs_recycle/README.md

-Adds recipes to get resources back from inner and outer stairs.
-Most inner stairs can be crafted into normal stairs.
-Most outer stairs can be crafted into slabs.
-Stairs and slabs in turn can be crafted into full blocks.
-Inner and outer stairs made of bronze, copper, steel, or tin can be smelted into ingots using a furnace.
+Adds recipes to recycle stairs.
+Inner stairs can be crafted into normal stairs.
+Outer stairs can be crafted into slabs.
+Furnaces can smelt metal stairs into ingots using a furnace.
+Normal stairs can be crafted into outer stairs.

+Special thanks to Bob64 aka DustyBagel for debugging version 0.3.0.
 All content contained within is licensed under GNU Lesser General Public License version 3.0 or later.
-Special thanks to Bob64 aka DustyBagel for debugging version 0.3.0.